 array_replace_range(dest, start, end, src, off, len)

-Replaces range between start and end (exclusive) with the content of given array.
+(exclusive) with the content of given array.

 array_remove(array, off)